VisitorLog

 1. Make sure you've followed the Installation Instructions.

-3. Contact us and in your message, make sure to include the URL to VisitorLog on your server.
+3. If you still need help, then contact us, and in your message, include the URL to VisitorLog on your server.

 ChangeLog